San Francisco Ferry Building: Renovations

 Although the project was a restoration project, the structure would not be returned to its pure historic use as a nexus of bay transit.
 While the demand for ferry transit has experienced increasing demand in recent years by cross-bay commuters, the ferry service will never again reach historic levels.
 Therefore, in order to draw visitors, the Ferry Building has been transformed into a retail and restaurant space on the ground floor that focuses on local, sustainable products.
 The Port and the project developers believed that the combination of transit, office use, and unique retail would make the Ferry Building a destination for locals and tourists alike that would drive the greater goal of stimulating the waterfront.

 The focus on creating a viable economic use for the Ferry Building was fundamental in developing the final restoration plan and while important historic features that are key to the structure's integrity were largely restored, some adaptations were allowed more license to meet the needs of the reuse proposal.
 The restored Ferry Building was opened in 2003.
 The lead developer was EQ Office.
 EQ Office was acquired by The Blackstone Group in 2007.

 The ground floor of the building is occupied by a marketplace featuring about 50 restaurants, retail shops and food purveyors, most of which are open seven days a week.
-The outdoor Ferry Plaza Farmers Market, which is run by CUESA, operates on the surrounding plaza on Tuesdays, Thursdays and Saturdays.
+An outdoor farmers' market operates on the surrounding plaza.
 As of October 9, 2020, the San Francisco online, community radio station BFF.fm broadcasts live from the Ferry Building.